-(Indicators: Dublin: Suspension of Transfers 1.
-Are Dublin transfers systematically suspended as a matter of policy or jurisprudence to one or more countries?
+$\left(\right)$ 1.
+Indicators: Dublin: Suspension of Tra Are Dublin transfers systematically suspended as a matter of more countries?
 2. If yes, to which country or countries?
 N/A

 There is no blanket suspension of transfers to any Member State in either law or policy.